anton-k/csound-live-sampler/README.md

 over MIDI.

-Typical scenario of usage is when you have stems from the mixing stage and you would liike to play live and be able to control volumes of various components of the track (say turn off drums or solo parts).
+Typical scenario of usage is when you have stems from the mixing stage and you would like to play live and be able to control volumes of various components of the track (say turn off drums or solo parts).
-It can switch parts of the track syncronized on beat and play parts in loops.
+It can switch parts of the track synchronized on beat and play parts in loops.

 The code is written in Haskell with the library csound-expression.
 The program expects a config file which defines the scene and produces